The following items are not included with the Smartsuit Pro II but are required to get up and running:

 Motion Capture Stage: Considerations

 When using your Smartsuit Pro II at a specific location, it is important to consider the hardware setup and take some precautions to get the best possible performance.

 Stay within the range of your Wifi network

 This is to ensure a stable frame rate.
 Office, University, and Public networks are usually crowded and have advanced security so we recommend using a dedicated router.

 Avoid Magnetic Interference where possible

-Magnetic interference may affect the performance of the Smartsuit Pro, but will not physically harm the sensors unless they are placed close to or on top of powerful magnets such as electrical motors.
+Magnetic interference may affect the performance of the Smartsuit Pro II, but will not physically harm the sensors unless they are placed close to or on top of powerful magnets such as electrical motors.